amk-org/AMK/README.md

 # AMK Brief
-AMK (Anti-Min-Ke) is a home-made language for people writing and checking maathematical proofs.
+AMK (Anti-Min-Ke) is a home-made language for people writing and checking mathematical proofs.
 It aims to
 - standardize proof writings,
 - automatically check the correctness of proofs, and
 - (future) semi-automatically proof.